 To be fair, it's important to acknowledge that not all crying spells are the same.
 We all have different boiling points, too, so what's normal for me isn't going to be normal for you and the other way around.
 For example, consistent crying episodes can be a result of unaddressed anxiety and depression, both of which benefit from treatment plans and professional support.
 (Read this to learn about the difference between stress and anxiety.)

-Finally, I ask myself if there are any other symptoms accompanying the tears and if I am still able to find moments of joy in between?
-If I am, then it's probably just a sign of a temporary stress that will eventually pass.
+Finally, I ask myself if there are any other symptoms accompanying the tears and if I am still able to find moments of joy in between.
+If I am, then it's probably just a sign of temporary stress that will eventually pass.
 But in the meantime, I need to do as much as I can to take care of myself and do things that make me feel content and connected.